Koeman to return as Netherlands boss post World Cup

 After Van Gaal revealed his cancer diagnosis on Dutch television on Sunday, Netherlands captain Virgil van Dijk said he wanted to give him "a World Cup to never forget" in Qatar later this year.

-The Netherlands, who have been losing finalists in three World Cups, have been drawn in Group A with hosts Qatar, Ecuador and Senegal.
+The Netherlands, losing finalists in three World Cups, have been drawn in Group A with hosts Qatar, Ecuador and Senegal.

 Their match against Senegal will kick the 2022 World Cup off on 21 November, the tournament's final on 18 December.